timeplus-io/docs/docs/kafka-connect.md

 Kafka Connect is a framework for connecting Kafka with external systems such as databases, key-value stores, search indexes, and file systems, using so-called *Connectors*.

-Kafka Connectors are ready-to-use components, which can help data team to import data from external systems into Kafka topics and export data from Kafka topics into external systems.
+Kafka Connectors are ready-to-use components, which can help data teams to import data from external systems into Kafka topics and export data from Kafka topics into external systems.

-A Kafka Connect plugin for Timeplus is provided to continuously sending data from Kafka topics to Timeplus Cloud or self-managed Timeplus deployment, no matter you run Kafka in the cloud or on-prem.
+A Kafka Connect plugin for Timeplus is provided to continuously send data from Kafka topics to Timeplus Cloud or self-managed Timeplus deployment, no matter if you run Kafka in the cloud or on-prem.

-Depending on how you run Kakfa (with open-source Kafka, Confluent Platform, Confluent Cloud, or Redpanda), you can check the corresponding documentations to setup the Kafka Connect.
+Depending on how you run Kafka (with open-source Kafka, Confluent Platform, Confluent Cloud, or Redpanda), you can check the corresponding documentation to set up the Kafka Connect.

 ## Setup with Apache Kafka